 Walker v.
 State, So.
 3d, 2016 WL 231731 (Fla.
 1st DCA 2016) — On January 20, 2016, the First District Court of Appeal reviewed this case in which the appellant challenged the summary denial of his motion for postconviction relief after being convicted of grand theft of an automobile.
 The appellant based his motion on a claim of newly discovered evidence, specifically that his co-defendant who was not available at trial would testify that the appellant did not intend to commit the grand theft of the vehicle and took no action to help the co-defendant.
 The trial court dismissed the motion because it was facially insufficient due to the appellant’s failure to attach an affidavit from the co-defendant detailing his proposed testimony, but the Court of Appeal ruled that the appellant was entitled to one opportunity to file a facially sufficient motion which included the required affidavit and reversed and remanded the denial of the appellant’s claim of newly discovered evidence for the trial court to grant the appellant one opportunity to file a facially sufficient claim.

 If you believe that you could be under investigation or you were already arrested in Central Florida for alleged grand theft auto, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients throughout the greater Hernando County area, including Weeki Wachee, New Port Richey, Inverness, Spring Hill, Wildwood, Brooksville, and many surrounding communities.
+The Law Office of Ashley Aulls, P.A. defends clients throughout the greater Hernando County area, including Weeki Wachee, New Port Richey, Inverness, Spring Hill, Wildwood, Brooksville, and many surrounding communities.